klaas1979/tablesmith-like/README.md

 [Tablename.Groupname(params)]:times
 ```

+Only the chat message is altered and the call value is replaced with a rolled Tablesmith result.
+The `RollTable.draw` return value is left as is and contains the original data.

 ### Tablesmith Form

 One macro within the added compendium opens the Tablesmith Form, where all loaded tables can be called.